mxplusb/microsoft-graph-docs/concepts/permissions-reference.md

 > **Note**: In delegated scenarios, the effective permissions granted to your app are constrained by the privileges of the signed-in user in the organization.

+## API Authentication Types

-## Microsoft accounts and work or school accounts
+### Microsoft accounts and work or school accounts

 Not all permissions are valid for both Microsoft accounts and work or school accounts.
 You can check the **Microsoft Account Supported** column for each permission group to determine whether a specific permission is valid for Microsoft accounts, work or school accounts, or both.
+Microsoft accounts and work or school accounts are considered "Delegated".

+### App Permissions

+Not all Microsoft Graph APIs support delegated authentication; i.e. authentication with Microsoft accounts and work or school accounts.
+When reviewing the supported APIs for each service, pay close attention to the Permissions tables in each API call.
+When an API endpoint's permissions table markes "Delegated" permissions as "Not Supported", this means that API only supports authentication and authorization through Application permissions.

+### Authentication with the Azure CLI

+The Azure CLI supports direct REST calls through the [`az rest`](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-rest) functionality.
+To use `az rest` commands with the Microsoft Graph, you first must call [`az login`](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-login).
+To leverage "Delegated" permissions assigned to your user, i.e. Microsoft accounts and work or school accounts, leveraging the interactive login flow with `az login` will suffice.
+For Microsoft Graph APIs which do not support "Delegated" permissions, leveraging the Service Principal authentication functionality will allow developers to make properly authenticated REST calls.
+For more information on Service Principals, please see the [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) documentation.

+> **Note**: REST calls with `az rest` assume the authentication and permissions scheme of the signed-in user.
+Please see the [`az rest`](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-rest) documentation for more information.

 ## Limits on requested permissions per app